dbjorklu/ATmega256rfr2/README.md

 (add-hook! copy-component-hook auto-uref)      ; autonumber when copying a component
 ```

-Add the folder that contains symbols to ~/.gEDA/gafrc so you can find them in gschem and use them with gsch2pcb:
+Add the folder that contains symbols to ~/.gEDA/gafrc so you can find them in gschem and use them with gsch2pcb,
+e.g. (if this project is located in /home/user/ATmega256rfr2:)

 ```
 (component-library "/home/user/ATmega256rfr2/symbols/sym/")